camachojua/emacs_conf/README.md

 # emacs_conf
 This is my personal `init.el` configuration file for emacs.
-Just clone it and copy the file in your `~/.emacs.d/` directory.
+Just clone it and copy the file in your `~/.emacs.d/` directory and launch emacs, then execute the following commands:

++ `M-x pdf-tools-install`
++ `M-x all-the-icons-install-fonts`

 ## Dependencies